ddprrt/ddprrt.github.io/src/content/_posts/2020-07-28-typescript-react-component-patterns.md

 ## Controlled Input

 When you use regular input elements in React and want to pre-fill them with values, you can't change them anymore afterward.
 This is because the `value` property is now controlled by React.
 We have to put `value` in our state and *control* it.
-Usually, it's enough to just intersect the original input element's props with our own idea:
+Usually, it's enough to just intersect the original input element's props with our own type.
+It's optional as we want to set it to a default empty string in the component later on.

 ```typescript
 type ControlledProps =